Warped cones, (non-)rigidity, and piecewise properties, with a joint appendix with Dawid Kielak: Introduction

 Since the study of warped cones is the study of group actions, one can ask about the case when a quasi isometry $\cO_\Gamma Y\simeq \cO_\Delta X$ is induced by a map $f\colon Y\to X$.
-We have the following result (Theorem \ref{isomorphism of groups}), which yields a very strong positive answer to \cref{question rigidity}. \begin{thmx} If a homeomorphism of connected spaces $f\colon Y \to X$ induces a quasi-isometry $\cO_\Gamma Y\simeq \cO_\Delta X$, then in fact $\Gamma$ and $\Delta$ are isomorphic and the actions are conjugate by $f$. \end{thmx} In \cref{induced QI section} we also study more general cases, when $f$ is not required to be a homeomorphism and spaces $Y$ and $X$ are not connected.
+We have the following result (Theorem \ref{isomorphism of groups}), which yields a very strong positive answer to \cref{question rigidity}. \begin{thmx} If a homeomorphism of connected spaces $f\colon Y \to X$ induces a quasi-isometry $\cO_\Gamma Y\simeq \cO_\Delta X$, then in fact $\Gamma$ and $\Delta$ are isomorphic and the actions are conjugate by $f$. \end{thmx} In \cref{induced QI section} we also study more general cases when $f$ is not required to be a homeomorphism and spaces $Y$ and $X$ are not connected.

-However, we offer an example showing that a topological conjugacy of actions is not sufficient for quasi-isometry of warped cones (Theorem \ref{examples from Thiebout and Ana}). \begin{thmx} There exist a $\Gamma$-space $Y$ with two invariant metrics $d$ and $d'$, such that $\cO_\Gamma(Y,d)$ does not admit a coarse embedding into a Hilbert space and $\cO_\Gamma(Y,d')$ does. \end{thmx}
+However, in relation to a question of Pansu, we offer an example showing that topological conjugacy of actions is not sufficient for quasi-isometry of warped cones (Theorem \ref{examples from Thiebout and Ana}).
+The example also demonstrates that---contrary to all the other coarse invariants studied so far---coarse embeddability of the warped cone allows no dynamical or group-theoretic characterisation. \begin{thmx} There exist a $\Gamma$-space $Y$ with two invariant metrics $d$ and $d'$, such that $\cO_\Gamma(Y,d)$ does not admit a coarse embedding into a Hilbert space and $\cO_\Gamma(Y,d')$ does. \end{thmx}